ReadAlongs/Studio-Web/README.md

     git clone https://github.com/ReadAlongs/Studio.git
     cd Studio
-    pip install -e .
+    pip install -e '.[api]'

 then run:

-    DEVELOPMENT=1 uvicorn readalongs.web_api:web_api_app --reload
+    ./run-web-api.sh

-If your Studio sandbox is in a sibling directory to this sandbox, and you Python environment is active, `npx nx serve-web-api studio-web` will run that command for you.
+If your Studio sandbox is in a sibling directory to this sandbox called `Studio`, and your Python environment is active, `npx nx serve-web-api studio-web` will run that command for you.

 Alternatively run together as:

     npx nx run-many --targets=serve-test-data,serve-web-api,serve,serve-fr,serve-es --projects=web-component,studio-web --parallel 6

-Studio-Web will automatically [deploy](.github/workflows/deploy.yml) to https://readalong-studio.mothertongues.org/ every time there is a push to `deploy`.
+Studio-Web will automatically [deploy](.github/workflows/deploy.yml) in production to https://readalong-studio.mothertongues.org/ every time there is a push to `deploy`.
 Each push to `main` will deploy a [dev preview](.github/workflows/dev-preview.yml) at https://readalong-studio.mothertongues.org/dev/.

 #### Understanding where the components come from when you run locally